fogfish/datum/README.md

 > You could do this with a macro, but...
 > ...the best macro is a macro you don't maintain

 **datum** is a pure functional and generic programming for Erlang.
-It had its origins in [Purely Functional Data Structures](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf) by Chris Okasaki, on implementing a various higher rank functional abstractions and patterns, on dealing with [scrap your boilerplate](https://www.microsoft.com/en-us/research/publication/scrap-your-boilerplate-with-class/) and gaining experience from other functional languages.
+It had its origins in [Purely Functional Data Structures](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf) by Chris Okasaki, on implementing a various higher rank functional abstractions and patterns, on dealing with [scrap your boilerplate](https://www.microsoft.com/en-us/research/publication/scrap-your-boilerplate-with-class/) and gaining experience from other functional languages (primary Scala and Haskell).
 The library is still testing the limits of functional abstractions in Erlang.

 [![Build Status](https://secure.travis-ci.org/fogfish/datum.svg?branch=master)](http://travis-ci.org/fogfish/datum) [![Coverage Status](https://coveralls.io/repos/github/fogfish/datum/badge.svg?branch=master)](https://coveralls.io/github/fogfish/datum?branch=master) [![Hex.pm](https://img.shields.io/hexpm/v/datum.svg)](https://hex.pm/packages/datum)